-- 2. The APAC refers the project to Community and Economic Development Department Staff to coordinate review. - 1.
-An application is submitted to the Community and Economic Development Department (CEDD).
-Staff will review the application and confirm receipt of required information. - 3.2.
+- 1. An application is submitted to the Community and Economic Development Department (CEDD).
+Staff will review the application and confirm receipt of required information. - 2.
 CEDD Staff route the proposal to appropriate departments for review, comments and conditions.
 Projects will generally be reviewed by Staff representatives with the Department of Public Works, Attorney's Office, Parks, Recreation & Facilities Management and Human Resources.
 The project can also be routed to any other applicable department based upon the project scope.
-These representatives shall furnish the CED Staff, in writing, their comments and/or conditions as to whether an application for a public art installation should be approved, approved conditionally approved or denied within 5 business days of receiving the application from CEDD. - 4.3.
+These representatives shall furnish the CED Staff, in writing, their comments and/or conditions as to whether an application for a public art installation should be approved, conditionally approved or denied. - 2.3.
+When applicable and per the stipulations listed below, notices will be sent to adjacent property owners at least one week prior to the APAC meeting date. - 3.4.
 CEDD Staff will compile all findings and recommendations and present a Staff Report for the project to APAC for approval/denial of the proposal.
-Conditions of APAC approval may be required. - 5.4.
-APAC recommendation will be sent to the committee of jurisdiction for action. - 6.5.
-Committee of jurisdiction recommendation forwarded to Common Council for final action. - 7.6.
-Appropriate legal documents and agreements are finalized_signed prior to artwork being accepted, constructed or installed.
-Applicant provides insurance certificate meeting minimum liability requirements. - 8.7.
+Conditions of APAC approval may be required. - 4.5.
+APAC recommendation will be sent to the committee of jurisdiction for action. - 5.6.
+Committee of jurisdiction recommendation forwarded to Common Council for final action. - 6.7.
+Appropriate legal documents and agreements are signed prior to artwork being accepted, constructed or installed.
+Applicant provides insurance certificate meeting minimum liability requirements. - 7.8.
 Upon completion of the installation, the artist shall provide certification that the artwork was installed correctly and meets applicable/required structural standards.